jace-kline/eecs765-p1/report.md

 ## Introduction

 The purpose of this programming assignment is to practice the development and execution of a remote buffer overflow attack on a vulnerable webserver deployed on RedHat 8 Linux.
-We also explore an additional attack on RedHat 9 that emplmitigation technique called stack address randomization.
+We also develop an additional attack on RedHat 9 Linux running the same webserver as an exercise in bypassing stack address randomization.

 ## Environment Setup